 19. Maintain the Environment

-20. Packaged Meals
+20. Package Meals

 Many organizations around the U.S. make it easy for colleges, high schools, churches, and other groups to package meals for those living in poverty.
 These meals provide proper nutrients for the children and adults who receive them.
-No Kid Hungry,Orphan Grain Train, and others are some of the organizations working to end world hunger one meal at a time.
+No Kid Hungry and Orphan Grain Train are some of the organizations working to end world hunger one meal at a time.

-23. Red Cross
+23. Support the Red Cross

-24. Local Foundations
+24. Give Back to Local Foundations